ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 formats.
 However, it should be possible to download deserialized versions of data other than UnixFS in order to unlock the potential of the [IPLD Data Model][ipld-data-model] beyond files and directories.

-The main functional gap in IPFS ecosystem is the lack of support for non-UnixFS DAGs on HTTP Gateways.
+The main functional gap in the IPFS ecosystem is the lack of support for non-UnixFS DAGs on HTTP gateways.
 Users are able to create custom DAGs based on traversable DAG-CBOR thanks to [CBOR tag 42 being reserved for CIDs](https://github.com/core-wg/yang-cbor/issues/13#issuecomment-524378859), but they are unable to load deserialized  DAG-CBOR documents from local gateway, which is severely decreasing the utility of non-UnixFS DAGs.